pytest-dev/plugincompat/OVERVIEW.md

 ```
 python update_index.py
-index.txt updated, push to GitHub.
+index.json updated, push to GitHub.
 ```

-If `index.txt` was updated it means either new plugins were posted or some of the existing plugins were updated, so it should be committed and pushed to GitHub as the message says.
+If `index.json` was updated it means either new plugins were posted or some of the existing plugins were updated, so it should be committed and pushed to GitHub as the message says.